 What is “PETS REDUCING FOR RESCUES”?

-Annually we hold one of the longest running, largest and most successful annual ideal weight contests in the country for pets, “Pets Reducing for Rescues”.
-It is a fundraiser with a 7 year history that benefited 100’s of pets (69 last year and and 72 in 2015) resulting in over $9,600 in donations to local rescues over the past 7 years.
-Ideal Weight pets feel better & live longer and …when pets lose rescues win!!
+We hold one of the longest running, largest and most successful annual pet ideal weight contests in the country, “Pets Reducing for Rescues”.
+It is a fundraiser with an eight year history that has benefited hundreds pets resulting in over $13,000 in donations to local rescues over the past eight years.
+Ideal weight pets feel better and live longer.
+When pets lose… rescues win!

 Facts About Ideal Weight in Dogs